Michael-Vincerra/clear-linux-documentation/source/clear-linux/guides/administrator/administrator.rst

 Administrator
 =============

-Clear Linux* Administrators play a key role in |CL| development, configuring and patching systems for optimization, ensuring business continuity, implementing cloud and virtualization solutions, and much more.
+Clear Linux* administrators play a key role in |CL| development, configuring and patching systems for optimization, ensuring business continuity, maintaining cloud and virtualization solutions, and much more.

 We provide the following guides that extend the capabilities of the |CL|
 platform: